Trusted WordPress tutorials, when you need them most.

 What Causes the Login Page Refresh and Redirect Issue in WordPress?

-The WordPress login page refresh and redirect error is usually caused by incorrect WordPress URL settings or failure to set login cookies.
+The WordPress login page refresh and redirect error (also called the WordPress login redirect loop) is usually caused by incorrect WordPress URL settings or failure to set login cookies.

 Normally, when you log in, WordPress validates your username and password and then sets a login cookie in your browser.
 After that, it redirects you to the WordPress dashboard.